tifa365/pois-berlin/README.md

 - 🎫 [Parkscheinautomaten – Standorte](https://daten.berlin.de/datensaetze/parkscheinautomaten-psa-standorte-oeffentlich-anzeigen-1118550) - Parking ticket machine locations.
 - ♿ [Behindertenparkplätze (WFS)](https://daten.berlin.de/datensaetze/behindertenparkplatze-wfs-933a4232) - Accessible parking spaces for people with disabilities.

+➡️ See also [awesome-berlin-transit](https://github.com/tifa365/awesome-berlin-transit) for more public transport datasets.

 ## See Also

 ## Contributing